 There are three general purposes the statute of limitations serves.
 First, New Hampshire imposes time limits on filing a lawsuit to prevent unnecessary delays between the accident and the date a lawsuit is filed.
 In part, this is designed to avoid unexpected congestion of court dockets with older cases.

-The second purpose for the statute of limitations is designed to ensure the facts surrounding a case remain clear through the course of the suit.
+The second purpose of the statute of limitations is designed to ensure the facts surrounding a case remain clear through the course of the suit.
 Evidence is lost and witness memories can fade.
 By requiring a prompt filing of a lawsuit, the courts are less likely to preside over a claim marred by faded memories.

 Finally, the statute of limitations can protect defendants from stale lawsuits filed years after a claim solely for the purpose of harassment.
 Once the statute expires, a defendant has a reasonable expectation that they no longer need to stress over the claim.